BilalEnesS/Football_Player_Injury_Analysis/README.md

-# 🏥 Premier League Player Injury Analysis
+# 🏥 Football Player Injury Analysis

 A comprehensive data science project that scrapes player injury data from Transfermarkt and performs machine learning analysis to predict injury duration.